 Baylor University's clinical education program offers standardized placements, integrated curriculum, career-focused experiences, post-professional residency preparation, and clinical instructors who often serve as adjunct faculty.
 These hallmarks of a strong clinical education program are magnified by the care and commitment of our extensive clinical education team.
 At Baylor, our team works individually with students to identify clinical education experiences.
 This unique approach to clinical education placement incorporates a high-level of student input along with an attentive focus toward each student's personal goals and professional aspirations.

 We recognize that some students may desire to maintain some level of employment while enrolled in a DPT program with a flexible blended-learning format.
-However, our students are full-time students in every sense of the term with course loads ranging from 16-24 credits per academic semester.
+However, our students are full-time students in every sense of the term with course loads ranging from 15-19 credits per academic trimester.
 The academic demands of this accelerated curriculum and the travel requirements for onsite lab immersions and clinical education will make employment virtually impossible for the majority of students.
 In fact, working more than a few hours per week would almost surely negatively affect your academic performance and is strongly discouraged.

 Considering the accelerated nature of the curriculum, research opportunities while in the DPT program are limited.
 However, many of our academic and clinical faculty are among the leading researchers in physical therapy.
 Accordingly, our program may provide interested students with the opportunity to participate in clinical research being conducted by our academic or clinical faculty.
 This is particularly true of students completing a terminal internship and post-professional residency following graduation.

-There are no scholarships available for the DPT program from Baylor University; however, our Student Financial Services department will help each student find the student loans that they need.
+Student Financial Services department will help each student find the student loans that they need.
 Additional information related to Student Financial Service can be found here.

 Please join us for one of our upcoming informational webinars.
 See here for schedule and registration details.